 Niseko has a five-month-long ski season that can stretch into May.
 But a Japanese holiday in Niseko is more than zooming down ski slopes and enjoying the many après ski options.
-Enjoy one of these Hokkaido festivals in Japan when you visit next.
+Beat the crowds, plan a spring trip to Japan and enjoy one of these 2024 Hokkaido festivals.
 Unique and special, each of these festivals gives you reason enough to book a trip soon.

 When: February 4th to 11th